questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 millimeters.
 From the graph, it’s hard to say whether there is a correlation between rain and the amount spent on taxi rides.

-If we zooming on a rainy day:
+If we zoom in on a rainy day:

 <Screenshot
   alt="A panel showing taxi fares plotted against rain fall, zooming in on a rainy day"